okfn/okfn.github.com/blog/_posts/2016-07-25-publish-data-packages-to-datahub-ckan.md

 ![Screencast][screencast-ui]

-## Exporting a Data Package from DataHub.io
+### Exporting a Data Package from DataHub.io

-Exporting a Data Package easy.
+Exporting a Data Package from DataHub is even easier.
 Just navigate to the dataset you'd like to export, click on "Download Data Package", and a `datapackage.json` file will be downloaded to your computer.
 The JSON file will contain the Data Package representation of the metadata stored on DataHub as well as links to the resources stored on DataHub.

-### API and CKAN Data Packager Extension
+### CKAN Data Packager and Other Extensions

-For information on importing and exporting data via the CKAN API or, if you are interested in adding `datapackager` to your own CKAN instance, you can read more on the extension [repository][repo].
+For information on importing and exporting data via the [CKAN API][api] or, if you are interested in adding `datapackager` to your own CKAN instance, you can read more on the extension [repository][repo].

-## Other Repositories

 Of course, CKAN is not the only data repository software we are looking to support.
-A major aim of Frictionless Data is creating integrations with many different types of data tools.
-Visit our [User Stories][us] page to learn about the kinds of use cases we're looking to support.
+A major aim of Frictionless Data is to create integrations with the many different types of tools and platforms people already use for working with data.
+Visit our [User Stories][us] page to learn about the kinds of use cases and data workflows we're looking to support.
 Let us know how you store your data and what you would like to see next!

 [frictionless-python]: /blog/2016/03/11/frictionless-data-transport-in-python.html
 [ckan]: http://ckan.org/